childrens-bti/haydar-tme-cart-mb/analyses/murine-cart-tumor/README.md

 2. `02-lineage-annotation.Rmd`: performs cell type annotation analysis for major cell lineages
 3. `03-subclustering.Rmd`: performs subsetting and subclustering of myeloid, lymphoid, and DC lineages
 4. `04-myeloid-characterization.Rmd`: performs in depth characterization of macophage and microglia subtypes present in the dataset.
 Includes identification of markers, annotation, composition analysis, and GSEA enrichements.
+5. `05-lymphoid-characterization.Rmd`: Same as myeloid, but also performed a further round of cell filtering for T cells as there are still strong contamination from other lineages.

 ## Analysis module directory structure
 ```